What marketing budget does an accountancy firm need to spend?

 As you consider the 3-10% number for your firm, think about your business model.
 Consider the average length of time a client stays with your firm, and the value of investing in one really good client you and the team love and who is profitable to you.
 Many buyers of accounting firm services remain with their accountant on average between 10 and 17 years.
 So yes, you make the investment early on, but take your average client fee and multiply it by 10 or even 17 years, and you’ll see how much one new client is really worth to you.
 If on average your clients are spending say £600/month, at the higher end that one new client you won could be worth over £10k to the firm.
 The higher the average and the longer the time your clients remain with the firm, the more each client is worth.

-If your proposed marketing spend seems far beyond what you were considering, there are questions you can ask yourself about that sticker shock.
-Often when we say something isn’t in our budget, what we really mean is “I don’t understand how it will be worth that and how it will pay itself back” or “I didn’t have a budget in mind, but that feels high.”
-When this happens, think about where your sticker shock is coming from:
+If you’re not sure about a proposed marketing spend, there are questions you can ask yourself about why.
+If it’s not in your budget, that might reflect your thinking “I don’t understand how it will be worth that and how it will pay itself back” or “I didn’t have a budget in mind, but that feels high.”
+When this happens, think about where that comes from:

-Foundational marketing projects can feel more expensive.
-This kind of project sets the tone for other marketing which will stack on top of it, beyond the item itself.
-Branding and websites fall within this category; it’s really hard (if not impossible) to track the full return on the amount you spend on a good brand for your accounting firm or on a custom-built website.
+Foundational marketing projects are more expensive.
+But this kind of project sets the tone for other marketing which will stack on top of it, beyond the item itself.
+Branding and websites fall within this category; and in addition, it’s harder to track the full return on the amount you spend on a good brand for your accounting firm or on a custom-built website.
+You can over time, but straight away it’s harder to see.
+Especially with larger foundational projects, it’s less of a “one-to-one” return you’re looking at.
+“We spent £10k on a new website and the next week we got a new client who is spending £10k/year”.
+That might happen: but it will more likely be a combination of marketing elements coming together over time.

 Just as your prospective clients need to understand the value they’ll receive from what you quote them, so too you need to know what your marketing spend is doing for you.